 We are currently analyzing the data to identify non-synonymous SNP in genes that would cause changes in amino acid sequence.
 We are also looking for regions where the alternate allele of all SNP is exceptionally rare.
 In these regions one allele of a gene(s) might have been selected during breeding because it might be associated with a particularly desirable trait.

-We are also obtaining sequence from Cape Buffalo (Syncerus caffer) from across Africa.
-We are not currently planning to assemble a complete genome sequence.
 Cape buffalo are one of the closest relatives to domestic cattle and our main objective is to use the Cape Buffalo data to annotate the cow genome data.
-Where there are differences between indivivduals in the cattle the Cape Buffalo data will tell us which version was ancestral and which one evolved in cattle.
+Where there are differences between individuals in the cattle the Cape Buffalo data will tell us which version was ancestral and which one evolved in cattle.
 This will help us identify the genes that contribute to the distinctive qualities of cattle.